 Pentax is often overlooked in lieu of the more popular Nikon and Canon cameras, but Pentax is capable of creating competitive cameras that some experts would argue are superior to their rival’s equivalent offerings.
 Their K-3ii model, in particular, is wooing enthusiasts and professionals alike because of the premium tier features that Pentax offers on an inexpensive camera.
 Priced around $830, it’s similarly priced to the Canon 70D but offers a superior sensor and some upper-tier features that Canon has failed to provide at this price point.

 Let’s break down some of the main specs:

 So, which is best?
-For me it has to be either the Nikon D5500 or the Pentax K3-ii.
+For me, it has to be either the Nikon D5500 or the Pentax K3-ii.
 Both have different benefits.
-The Nikon is the better all-rounder, and in fact comes out a cheaper than the Pentax.
+The Nikon is the better all-rounder, and in fact, comes out a cheaper than the Pentax.
 Under $700 odd dollars (including a basic lens) compared to just over $800 (needing a lens).
-The Pentax however is a stunning camera, and a basic 50mm lens will set you back just shy of $150!
+The Pentax, however, is a stunning camera, and a basic 50mm lens will set you back just shy of $150!
 A huge ISO range and with all those weather seals it is BUILT.
 TO.
 LAST.
 This camera is built for the great outdoors and therefore the lack of flash shouldn’t be a major issue.
 This is a camera for stunning scenery shots.
-It competes with the upper tier at a tiny price, and for that reason… It’s my favorite!
+It competes with the upper tier at a tiny price, and for that reason… It’s my favourite!